shenango/caladan/README.md

 ```

 On the server, run the IOKernel with the interference-aware scheduler (ias),
-the synthetic application, and the cache antagonist:
+the loadgen application, and the cache antagonist:
 ```
 sudo ./iokerneld ias
-./apps/synthetic/target/release/synthetic 192.168.1.8:5000 --config victim.config --mode spawner-server
+./apps/loadgen/target/release/loadgen 192.168.1.8:5000 --config victim.config --mode spawner-server
 ./apps/netbench/stress antagonist.config 20 10 cacheantagonist:4090880
 ```

 On the client:
 ```
 sudo ./iokerneld
-./apps/synthetic/target/release/synthetic 192.168.1.8:5000 --config client.config --mode runtime-client
+./apps/loadgen/target/release/loadgen 192.168.1.8:5000 --config client.config --mode runtime-client
 ```

 You should observe that you can stop and start the antagonist and that the
-synthetic application's latency is not impacted.
+loadgen application's latency is not impacted.
 In contrast, if you use
 Shenango's default scheduler (`sudo ./iokerneld`) on the server, when you run
-the antagonist with the synthetic application, the synthetic application's
+the antagonist with the loadgen application, the loadgen application's
 latency degrades.